-We have audited the accompanying financial report of Burrell Smallcaps Midcaps and Resources Trust ('the Trust"), which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, notes comprising a summary of significant accounting policies and other explanatory information, and the Trustee's declaration.
+We have audited the accompanying financial report of Burrell Smallcaps Midcaps and Resources Trust ("the Trust"), which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, and the Trustee's declaration.

-In our opinion the financial report of Burrell Smallcaps Midcaps and Resources Trust, is in accordance with the Corporations Act 2001, including:
+In our opinion the financial report of the Trust is in accordance with the Corporations Act 2001, including:

-- (i) Giving a true and fair view of the Trust's financial position as at 30 June 2023 and of its financial performance for the year then ended; and - (ii) Complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a) Giving a true and fair view of the Trust's financial position as at 30 June 2024 and of its performance for the year ended on that date; and - b) Complying with Australian Accounting Standards and the Corporations Regulations 2001.